-3. Imm-Port, Queens Road, Immingham
+Site.
+3 Imm-Port, Queens Road, Immingham

 This 50-acre site forms part of the proposed Immingham Green Energy Terminal, an ABP/Air-Products hydrogen production and storage development.
 The project is subject to a Development Consent Order (DCO) due to the scale being categorised as Nationally Significant Infrastructure.
-The application was submitted in 2023, and it was announced in February 2025 that the Secretary of State for Transport has consented to the development.
-Once operational, the plant would create 1,400 direct jobs, £4.6bn in economic value, and produce 300MW of hydrogen per annum, the equivalent of 210 tonnes per day, and the Economy and Funding team are supporting Air Products to bring this project forward.
+This was consented by the Secretary of State for Transport in February 2025.
+Once operational, the plant would create 1,400 direct jobs, £4.6bn in economic value, and produce 300MW of hydrogen per annum, the equivalent of 210 tonnes per day, and the Economy and Funding team are supporting Air Products to bring this project forward, however, since obtaining consent, the company are finding policy complexities on hydrogen production are threatening the viability of the development.

-4. Immingham Energy Park, Queens Road, Immingham
+Site 4.
+Immingham Energy Park, Queens Road, Immingham